barnes/sveltekit-gun-boilerplate/README.md

 # 12/13/2021 Evening

 TailwindCSS is now installed and functioning.
 Now it's time to learn Tailwind and get it all put together, looking nice.

+# 12/15/2021 Evening

+Tailwind / DaisyUI are set up but still seem bizarely challenging.
+Going to keep learning the ropes,but it looks better already.

+Need to refactor the auth side of things.
+The user page should pass the current user down to components.

+Need to refactor the way data is handled, trying to integrate Svelte stores more tightly as outlined in the GUN docs.